keithledgerwood/WICLab-guide/003-bamboohr.md

 # Configure import

 In this section you will configure inbound provisioning from BambooHR to Okta.
-This will allow you to perform a one-time import so you can assign the existing your user to your Okta admin user.
+This will allow you to perform a one-time import so you can assign your existing users to your Okta user (in Okta Universal Directory).

 In fact, you could perform this one-time import without doing any configuration, and manually match the account, but it makes sense to set up account matching for completeness.
 Follow these steps: